Skip to contents

 #> The estimates are summarized on the Cohen's d scale (priors were specified on the Cohen's d scale).

 The finalized ensemble can be treated as any other RoBMA ensemble using the summary(), plot(), plot_models(), forest(), and diagnostics() functions.
 For example, we can use the plot.RoBMA() with the parameter = "mu", prior = TRUE arguments to plot the prior (grey) and posterior distribution (black) for the effect size.
 The function visualizes the model-averaged estimates across all models by default.
-The arrows stand for the probability of a spike, here, at the value 0.
-The secondary y-axis (right) shows the probability of the value 0, increasing from 0.71, to 0.81.
+The arrows represent the probability mass at the value 0 (a spike at 0).
+The secondary y-axis (right) shows the probability mass at the zero effect size, which increased from the prior probability of 0.71 to the posterior the posterior probability of 0.81.

 plot(fit, parameter = "mu", prior = TRUE)

 We can also inspect the posterior distributions of the publication bias adjustments.
-To visualize the model-averaged weightfunction, we change set parameter = weightfunction argument, with the prior distribution in light gray and the posterior distribution in the dark gray,
+To visualize the model-averaged weightfunction, we set parameter = weightfunction argument.
+The resulting figure shows the light gray prior distribution and the dark gray the posterior distribution.

 plot(fit, parameter = "weightfunction", prior = TRUE)